cesca95/Soccer-OmniDirectionalRobot/README.md

  #### 2.5 robot_control

- This package contains the nodes necessary for controlthe robot
+ This package contains the nodes necessary for control the robot

  #### 2.6 launch_pkg

+ This package contains the launch files needed for running the project, in particular:
+ - *gazebo_robot.launch*
+ - *all_other.launch*

  ## 3 How to run the code